-- Frontline absence reporting - Logging in Frontline upon arrival at work everyday - Contact your supervisor and Human Resources in the event an employee must leave work due to an emergency or sudden illness. - Teachers: absences are to be taken for the entire duration of the period to minimize disruptions to student learning.
+- Enter absences in Frontline in a timely manner. - All employees are required to inform their direct supervisor promptly of any absence. - Log in to Frontline upon arrival at work every day via the Kiosk scanners available at each Employee Entrance. - If an employee must leave work due to an emergency or sudden illness, they must notify Human Resources and their supervisor. - Teachers: absences are to be taken for the entire duration of the period to minimize disruptions to student learning.

-A medical note from a physician will be required after the third consecutive absence when using personal illness or personal necessity leave banks.
+A medical note from a physician will be required on the third consecutive absence when using personal illness or personal necessity leave banks.
 The Superintendent, or his/her designee, may require additional written verification by your physician or practitioner whenever your absence record shows chronic absenteeism or a pattern of absences before or after weekends and/or holidays.
 CRY-ROP also reserves the right, at ROP expense, to have you submit to an examination by a physician of CRY-ROP's choice.